-T in Sign Language – Video & Image Included
+T in British Sign Language – Video & Image Included

 Today we’ll learn the letter T in sign language.
 We’ll study the sign language for the letter T today.
 Sometimes, fingerspelling is used to write words in sign languages like British Sign Language (BSL), American Sign Language (ASL), and French Sign Language (FSL).
 Nevertheless, as you already know, most words have a sign language version.